Welcome back to the Rush Limbaugh Program here at the EIB Network.

 Yeah.

-Yeah, I absolutely agree with that.
+No, I absolutely agree with that.

-Chuck, thanks uh for the call.
+Chuck, thanks for the call.

-Um we have um let's get one more call in here.
+We have, let's get one more call in here.

 Harry in Rockville, Maryland.

-Harry, welcome to the Rush Limbaugh program.
+Harry, welcome to the Rush Limbaugh Program.

 Hi.